What debugging AI agents taught me about observability

 And then I hit the wall: agents don’t fail like normal code.

-This is what debugging agents taught me about observability.
+This is what production incidents taught me about observability for AI agents.

 The Problem with Traditional Logging